zeditor01/cdc_examples/C013_LDAP.md

 The code block below is the entire Installation dialog to install the Access Server (on Linux) without the LDAP option.
 I prefer to force installers on Linux to execute in command mode rather than invoke a GUI, hence the "unset DISPLAY" command.

-Note the question "Enable LDAP Configuration" and the response "2- LDAP Authentication Only"
+Note the question "Enable LDAP Configuration" and the response "1- None (Standard Mode)"

 ```
 $ unset DISPLAY